-I just ended a relationship a few months ago.
+I recently ended a relationship a few months ago.
 He came to me and said “Let’s just get married, tomorrow.”
-And as much as the idea of being a wife excited me, a red flag went up.
+And as much as the idea of being a wife sounded exciting, a red flag went up.
 I had such an unsettling feeling in the pit of my stomach.
-So, I said to him, “Let’s see how smooth things go for awhile (we were definitely in a rocky place) and if we are still doing good in August, we can do it in September.”
+So, I said to him, “Let’s see how smooth things go for awhile (we were definitely in a rocky place) and if we are still doing good in a few months, we can do it.”
 But what I really was doing is buying time.
 I reflected to myself that night, trying to make sense of that uneasy feeling and what it all meant.
-Truth is, what I needed in a husband in order for me to trust and be submissive, he wasn’t it.
+Truth is, what I needed in a husband, in order for me to trust and be submissive, he wasn’t it.
 From that moment on, I knew in my heart, after a nine year, off and on relationship, that if I couldn’t marry him now, I never would.
 I can’t settle so why am I continuing to waste both of our time?
-There were definitely other factors correlated to why I wouldn’t marry him, but this was the most important reason why I needed to end that relationship.
-You see, I knew we wouldn’t “do good” within those few months, and when the battle became too consuming for me to move forward, I left, with no remorse and have never looked back.
+There were definitely other factors correlated as to why I wouldn’t marry him, but this was the most important reason why I needed to end that relationship.
+You see, I KNEW we wouldn’t “do good” within those few months, and when the battle became too consuming for me to move forward, I left, with no remorse and have never looked back.
 I walked away knowing exactly what it is that I want and need from a man to prevent me from wasting so much of my time and the discernment to know when to walk away from a situation that isn’t conducive to my life.

 What are the attributes that I consider, marriage worthy?
-Being compatible, sharing the same life goals and ideologies, having financial stability, attentiveness, being emotionally mature, ambitious, enterprising and supportive are what I consider the key qualities for a potential husband.
+Being compatible, sharing the same life goals and ideologies, having financial stability, attentiveness/romantic, being emotionally mature, ambitious, enterprising and supportive are what I consider the key qualities for a potential husband.
 That is what will make me want to submit forever to one man.
-How can I build an empire with a man when we’re on two different pages?
+How can I build a legacy with a man when we’re on two different pages?
 How can we form a secure life and leave wealth behind for our succeeding generations when we’re too busy fighting each other; arguing over things that we don’t see eye-to-eye on regularly because we’re incompatible and have different perspectives on what we want in our personal and family life?
 That’s a dead end road, leading to destruction.
 You don’t have to argue and fight with your husband all of the time.
 Yes, there will be disagreements every now and then, but consistently fighting?
 It’s just not healthy.
 I sincerely believe that a relationship does not have to hurt or be difficult.
 Marriage isn’t something to play around with and I’d rather have substance than settle just for a title.
 I didn’t care much about the differences I had with my previous boyfriends, but since I’ve matured and need to consider the bigger picture (marriage), compatibility matters the most.
-Being able to exist and perform together in combination without constant problems or conflict with a man that I plan to be with for the rest of my life is the only importance.
+Being able to exist and perform together in harmony without constant problems or conflict with a man that I plan to be with for the rest of my life is the only importance.
 Not LOVE!
 You can love and not like a person.
 You can love and not trust a person.
 I need it all: like, trust & love!